 Strong & Courageous (and Obedient)

 When Joshua takes over for Moses, God gives him the Bible’s greatest halftime speech.
-It’s got everything: Tactical instruction mixed with a lot of “strong and courageous” talk to reIMG_2361ally get you fired up.
+It’s got everything: Tactical instruction mixed with a lot of “strong and courageous” talk to really get you fired up.

 That’s the part that originally drew me to the passage years ago.
 As a young man, the “strong and courageous” phrase (it’s repeated 3 times in Joshua 1 alone) really motivated me.
 I got a mental image of myself doing daring things for God.
 Oddly enough though, God hasn’t yet called me to stand on top of a mountain, wind in my hair (wouldn’t it be nice if I had hair), chest out, looking heroic.
 He hasn’t even called me to courageously lead his people in a game of football.